If something is “under your nose,” then you’re oblivious to it even though it’s right there in front of you.

-This phrase is said to date back to at least the 1500s, but the earliest I could find it is only as far back as the 1600s.
-The term is found in The Copie of a Letter sent from The Roaring Boyes in Elizium, from the year 1641:
+As the saying goes, it’s under your nose!
+So how long have people been using this expression?
+It’s said that it dates back to at least the 1500s, but I could not find any examples of it from that time.
+The earliest I could find it is from the 1600s.
+For example, the phrase is found in The Copie of a Letter sent from The Roaring Boyes in Elizium, from the year 1641:

 “Can you my worthy hosts sit and see those